 Dean, feeling himself way too much despite wearing a ripped pink sweater, declares that he wouldn’t be surprised if Bryan didn’t return.

 Bryan and Rachel have the romantic date of repelling down the Holmenkollbakken Olympic ski jump.
-Rachel, experienced attorney and/or apparent Snoop fan, notes the coincidence that it’s 187 feet—the California Penal Code statute for murder.
+Rachel, experienced attorney and/or apparent Snoop fan, notes the coincidence that it’s 187 feet high—the California Penal Code statute for murder.
 Is she saying that that she feels like the producers are trying to murder her?
 Is she planning on murdering Bryan?
 The whole affair seemed pretty safe, the closest thing to murder being pretty unflattering angle the producers use to film Rachel and Bryan’s descent.

 Rachel opens up to Bryan about insecurities about not feeling pretty growing up next to her sister.
 Bryan does the same, referencing his awkward high school days.
 Bryan becomes the first guy to drop the “falling in love with you” bomb.
 Rachel seems taken aback, but gives him the rose nonetheless.